 This course is designed to provide an introduction to mathematical discrete structures and algorithms.
 Topics include: sets, logic, proof techniques, mathematical induction, combinatories, functions, relations, graph and trees.
-Prereq. - MATH176 or MATH180 either with C or better.
 Offered spring semester only.

 Prerequisite: MATH176 or MATH180, either with a C or better.
 Lecture/Lab Ratio: 3:0.